 3.5.2 Resampling

 Whereas the spectral bandpass of each focal plane is set by the interferogram data sampling rate (after resampling), the spectrum point spacing is the reciprocal of twice the length of the scan (1/2L’), where L’ is measured after ZPD.
 This typically results in a non-integer native point spacing (the ‘Nquist’ value in the database).
 For ease of modeling therefore, the data are resampled to integer values (or simple fraction thereof) grid.
-To avoid losing information, the resampling grid must be at least as dense as the resolution (e.g. 1/L’ in the unapodized case).
+To avoid loosing information, the resampling grid must be at least as dense as the resolution (e.g. 1/L’ in the unapodized case).

 As previously mentioned, Fast Fourier Transforms typically use arrays sizes that are 2n in size, therefore simply zero-padding the interferogram to the next larger 2n array size rarely gives the desires point spacing either.
 Therefore, a two-step process is used.